Post-Doctoral Residency in Counseling and Psychological Services

 The Duquesne University Counseling and Wellbeing Center offers a full-time postdoctoral residency program.
 There are two 12-month positions offered each academic year.

-After orientation residents begin to build a caseload of individual clients for weekly or bi-weekly short-term therapy.
+After an intensive orientation during the summer semester, residents begin to build a caseload of individual clients for weekly or bi-weekly short-term therapy over the fall semester.
 During the busiest times of the year residents may schedule an average of 15-22 individual therapy sessions per week.
-Over student breaks this drops to an average of less than 10 sessions per week.
-Two hours of individual supervision, two hours of supervision of supervision/supervision of groups, postdoc seminar, and case conference are scheduled each week.
+Two hours of individual supervision, two hours of supervision of supervision/supervision of groups, two hours of postdoc seminar, and one hour of case conference are scheduled each week.

 Duquesne University and Wellbeing Counseling Center provides short-term therapy to undergraduate and graduate students.
 If interested, residents have the option of working long-term with several clients.
 As residents become more comfortable and familiar with the Center and the University, they are asked to take on more responsibilities.
 Paperwork and scheduling are completed with Titanium software.
-On-call duty is assigned on a rotating basis (an average of once every eight weeks).
+On-call duty is assigned on a rotating basis (an average of once every eight weeks) starting in the fall semester.
 Residents co-lead weekly group therapy with a doctoral student and provide supervision to that student.
-They also have the opportunity to run a therapy group and workshops independently.
+They also have the opportunity to run workshops independently in the fall semester and run a therapy group indendently in the spring semester.
 They participate in university functions as a representative of the Counseling Center.

-Residents are formally evaluated on a quarterly basis.
+Residents are formally evaluated on a quarterly basis, which includes the supervisor's completion of an evaluation form as well as discussion of the evaluation.
 In the event of a grievance, due process is followed and grievance procedures are in place to facilitate a fair resolution.

 The residency consists of at least 1800 hours of supervised professional psychological activities, and it meets the postdoctoral supervised experience requirements for licensure in Pennsylvania.